 IYM: Could you contrast the message of the Gita in relation to the Yoga Sutras?

 EB: As I said, there is a jnana message in the Gita—that there is an atma, a Self—and a section in Chapter Six dealing with Patanjalian meditative Yoga; but this latter is a sub-theme in the Gita.
 Patanjali dedicates his entire text to providing a process to realize this atma (Purusha) in his Yoga Sutras.
 Patanjali is ascetic in his approach and fairly extreme: Yogas chitta vritti nirodhah.
 Right in his opening verses Patanjali informs us that his project will be to teach us how to realize the Purusha soul by stopping thinking all-together!
 That’s about as radical as you can get!
 The Gita offers a more world-friendly, social-system friendly, career and relationship friendly option.
 It’s a less intimidating option that talks about realizing the Purusha (soul) in the context of action without personal desire and, ultimately higher than that, action as an offering to God, which is bhakti.
 The Gita allows us to remain in the world and to function in the world.
 We can maintain our social duties, maintain our relationships but subsume or engage those in Yoga.

 Edwin Bryant, PhD. taught Hinduism at Harvard University for three years, and is currently at Rutgers University, where he teaches courses on Hindu philosophy and religion.
-He has received numerous awards and fellowships, published six books and authored a number of articles on Vedic history, Yoga and the Krishna tradition.
-His forthcoming translation of and commentary on the Yoga Sutras of Patanjali (North Point Press, a division of Farrar, Straus & Giroux) will be available summer 2007.
+He has received numerous awards and fellowships, published six books and authored a number of articles on Vedic history, Yoga and the Krishna tradition, and a translation of and commentary on the Yoga Sutras of Patanjali (North Point Press, a division of Farrar, Straus & Giroux).